-To learn more about the different fields and field types, please see: importing or update shifts.
-It is also possible to add recurring shifts by using this form.
+To learn more about the different fields and field types, please see: importing or updating shifts.
+It is also possible to add recurring shifts by using a form.

 Administrators can download shifts information with an Excel of CSV export.
 You can also select which shifts to export using a group or date range.
 This is particularly useful if you need to make various changes and then re-upload the information to ShiftPlanner.

-Get an overview of the hours and shifts that someone has worked via the Time log, which can be sorted by name, age and the number of hours/shifts completed.
+Get an overview of the hours & shifts per person that have been registered, which can be sorted by name, age and the number of hours/shifts completed.
 With our Premium accounts, you can export this information as an Excel or CSV file, which allows you to sort, filter and analyse this information in any way you wish.
 If your organization works with expense reimbursement then the persons can also give their bank number and this will also be shown in the export.

 When logged in as an administrator, you will see the following icon displayed within various text blocks.
 This means that you can alter the default text so that it is better aligned with your organization.
 To see the original, default text for each text block, please take a look on the Text blocks page.

-Shifts of select groups can be made public so that anyone can see them via the public link.
+Shifts of select groups can be made public so that anyone can see them via https://shiftplanner.org/<accountname>.
 This is helpful for visitors to gauge whether a swimming pool or playground, for example, is sufficiently staffed.